belainnovations/LLMFileManager/llm_file_operations/docs/release_preparation/minimal_release_plan - progress.md

    - Add a concise quick start guide
    - Include basic usage examples

-## Packaging
-1. Create a `setup.py` file for packaging
-2. Publish the package on TestPyPI for initial testing

 ## Testing
 1. Implement basic unit tests for core functionality
+2. Publish the package on TestPyPI for initial testing
-2. Test package installation and functionality using TestPyPI
+3. Test package installation and functionality using TestPyPI

+## Packaging - done
+1. Create a `setup.py` file for packaging

 ## Publish
 1. After successful testing, publish the package on PyPI